 It covers Swiss history from prehistoric times to the present.
 Over 820,000 objects are on display at the Landesmuseum.
 The museum displays weapons, gold, silver, textiles, coins, watches, paintings, and sculptures.

-The museum has a number of collections that are important to the history of the country.
-In addition, they have changing exhibits that run for a couple of months.
+The museum has many collections that are important to the history of the country.
+In addition, they have temporary exhibits that run for a couple of months.
 So even if you have already visited the museum a few months or years ago, there is usually something new to see.

 If you would like to read more about Landesmuseum, you can check out our article Landesmuseum Zurich: The Most Popular Swiss National Museum.

 Address: Museumstrasse 2, 8021 Zürich.